Please read the project description carefully – some projects may have specific eligibility and/or selection criteria.

 Contact the nominated supervisor to discuss your suitability and the project requirements.

-Part of your application for a research degree will include a research proposal.
-A good proposal shows you have a clear vision of the research topic and will help frame your project and thesis.
-The proposal should be approximately 2 pages in length.
+Develop a Research Proposal in collaboration with the project supervisor, A good proposal shows you have a clear vision of the research topic and frames your project.
+The proposal should be approximately 2 pages long.

 Please consider using the following structure for your research proposal: